uhm-descartes/ee645/morea/linear/assessment-logistic.md

     a loss function, regularization, and activation) that mimics
 	 * Linear Regression
 	 * Linear Regression with regularization (LASSO or Ridge)
-	 * Linear classification via Perceptrons
+	 * (optional) Linear classification via Perceptrons
+	 * Binary logistic regression
-	 * Linear classification via Support Vector machines (linear kernel) Optimize the neural network weights using Stochastic Gradient Descent, and see how closely you can match the optimal fit obtained by corresponding closed form solutions.
+	 * (optional) Linear classification via Support Vector machines (linear kernel)

+    You do not need to turn in the optional parts yet---you can do so if you already know about perceptrons and support vector machines.
+Optimize the neural network weights using Stochastic Gradient Descent, and see how closely you can match the optimal fit obtained by corresponding closed-form/convex-optimized solutions.